ROCm/rocThrust/README.md

 # Configure rocThrust, setup options for your system.
 # Build options:
 #   DISABLE_WERROR   - ON  by default, This flag disable the -Werror compiler flag
 #   BUILD_TEST       - OFF by default,
+#   BUILD_EXAMPLES   - OFF by default,
+#   BUILD_BENCHMARKS - OFF by default,
 #   DOWNLOAD_ROCPRIM - OFF by default and at ON the rocPRIM will be downloaded to build folder,
 #
 # !
 IMPORTANT !